compromise-evident/passOTP/README.md

   <img src="https://raw.githubusercontent.com/compromise-evident/falseOTP/main/Other/Perfect_secrecy_proof.png">
 </p>

-(Original discoverer of the OTP is not mentioned because I had independently rediscovered it ~December 2019.)
+Original discoverer of the OTP is not mentioned as I had independently rediscovered it ~December 2019.